rgayvert/zgallery/assets/source/Demos/Conventions.md

 - lorem = testing data generator
 - model = object which controls one or more components via reactive values
 - option = optional value passed to component; may be attribute or other value
+- option bundle = named collection of non-reactive component options; analogous to css class
 - placement = specification of relative arrangement of two components
 - routing = navigation within the app in conjunction with browser history
 - service = external package encapsulated in a well-defined API
 - theme = collection of mappings of tokens to attribute values
 - token = object which is converted into attributes by a theme
 - view = object containing an HTML or SVG element
 - viewlist = pseudocomponent that manages reactive lists of components

 **Monorepo Organization:**